MGSimard/SimDraft/README.md

 This app was an excuse to try out letting AI go wild (not UI).

+## Disclaimer

+SimDraft is not endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

+All Riot-owned IP & assets _(except manual SVG reproductions of PNGs)_ were procured through [CommunityDragon](https://communitydragon.org/) following Riot Games' "[Legal Jibber Jabber](https://www.riotgames.com/en/legal)".

 ## Task List

 - [x] Init